liujikuan/DevOps/README.md

 # Service Container & Redis Client

 **Branch:** `serviceContainerAndRedisClient`

 **Description:**
-There is service container for Redis, which would be destroyed when the job completes.
+This repository contains a sample JavaScript GitHub Action that interacts with a Redis service container which would be destroyed when the job completes.

 # What I did in this branch